 Cash balances from the majority of funds are pooled for investment purposes.
 Earnings from such investments are allocated to the respective funds based on applicable cash participation by each fund.
 The investment pools are managed such that all participating funds have the ability to deposit and withdraw cash as if they were demand deposit accounts, and therefore all balances representing participants' equity in the investment pools are classified as cash equivalents for purposes of these statements.
-For investments which are held separately from the pools, those which are highly liquid (including restricted assets) with an original maturity of 90 days or less are considered to be cash equivalents.
-The amounts reported as cash and cash equivalents consist of cash in demand deposits; amounts placed with the State Board of Administration (SBA) Local Government Surplus Funds Trust Fund Investment Pool (LGIP), which, effective July 1, 2009, is known as Florida PRIME; and amounts placed in the Wells Fargo Advantage Heritage Money Market Fund and the Florida Education Investment Trust Fund.
+For investments which are held separately from the pools, those which are highly liquid (including restricted assets) with an original maturity of 90 days or less are considered to be cash equivalents, except for investments held with paying agents.
+The amounts reported as cash and cash equivalents consist of cash in demand deposits; amounts placed with the State Board of Administration (SBA) in Florida PRIME, formerly known as the Local Government Surplus Funds Trust Fund Investment Pool; and amounts placed in the Wells Fargo Advantage Heritage Money Market Fund and the Florida Education Investment Trust Fund.